fabric/fabric/sites/www/faq.rst

     reinstate FAQ about 'su' / running as another user, when sudo grows that back

+..
+TODO: move the below to Invoke, it is not SSH specific!

 Why do I sometimes see ``err: stdin: is not a tty``?
 ====================================================